 Stillwater NWR provides recreation opportunities to visitors who enjoy getting away from it all.
 Activities include viewing the unique geology and desert wildlife, waterfowl hunting, bird watching, and nature photography.
-Passenger vehicles are acceptable as long as roads are not wet or wash-boarded.
+Passenger vehicles are fine as long as roads are not wet or wash-boarded.
 Make sure to pack water, food, a cell phone or other signalling device, and first aid kit just in case.
+Even when dry, the roads can be tricky with loose rocks and gravel on a hard packed surface, watch your speed especially on turns.

-The refuge is open from sunrise to sunset.
-Visitors access the refuge via Hwy 50 going East through Fallon, turning left onto State Route 116 after 5miles.
+The refuge is open daily.
+Visitors access the refuge via Hwy 50 going East through Fallon, turning left onto State Route 116 after 5 miles.
 This is also known as Stillwater Road, and leads directly to the main entry point for the refuge after 12 miles.

 Once on the refuge, the pavement ends and the adventure begins!
 There are several designated public access roads within the refuge, and visitors must remain on these at all times.
 Any off-road travel is strictly prohibited and enforced.
 Parking is allowed in designated parking areas only.

-There are several public service features on Stillwater refuge, including 5 vault toilets at strategic locations; a covered pavilion with picnic tables and a viewing boardwalk with floating platforms on the Foxtail Lake driving tour loop; a shaded observation deck with interpretive signs at Stillwater Point Reservoir, and the new Tule Trail interpretive path that has rest benches, a photo blind and trail signs.
+There are several public service features on Stillwater refuge, including 5 vault toilets at strategic locations; a covered pavilion with picnic tables and a viewing boardwalk with floating platforms on the Foxtail Lake driving tour loop; a short timeline path leading to a shaded observation deck with interpretive signs at Stillwater Point Reservoir; the 1.25 mi long Tule Trail interpretive path with rest benches, photo blind and interpretive trail signs; and the Paiute Path historic walk across from the Foxtail pavilion.

-Overnight stays are allowed in two areas within the refuge boundary - on E Division Rd, 3 miles off Hunter Rd., and about 9 miles North on Hunter Rd from it intersects with the main refuge entry road.
+Overnight stays are allowed in two areas within the refuge boundary - on E Division Rd, 3 miles off Hunter Rd., and about 9 miles North on Hunter Rd.
 The overnight area is just before you cross the canal near the Center Rd intersection.
-Both sites are near vault toilets, but that is all for development and comfort - these are primitive sites with no other features!
+Both sites are near vault toilets, but that's it for development and comfort - these are primitive sites with no other features!
 There are no fees for overnight stays, but there is a 7 day limit.

 Hiking is allowed in all areas open to the public, as are wildlife observation and photography.
-Even though we encourage you to explore and discover, these activties should be limited during nesting season from April to June.
+Even though we encourage you to explore and discover, these activities should be limited during nesting season from April to June.
 If a parent bird is disturbed from the nest, it may not return and the young could die.
 Please use your best judgement in observing sensitive and vulnerable wildlife and birds in any natural area.
+Use a camera, spotting scope or binoculars to get up close to widlife.

 If you find any sick, injured, apparently orphaned/abandoned wildlife, please do not pick it up!
 It is against the law to move or transport most wild animals found on the refuge; please contact the main refuge office at 775/423-5128 immediately, or call the NV Dept of Wildlife at 775/423-3171.